“Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist

 There’s a lesser-known field of botany called the study of ruderal plants, or plants that grow on waste ground, ruins or rubble.
 Borne by birds, wind or other animals, the weed-like species are the first to colonize lands disturbed by wildfires, avalanches, construction and other ecological disasters.
 The plants self-sow in abandoned areas, forming impromptu gardens and forests over time.
 They’re living proof of what Mother Nature can do when left to her own devices.

 THE RUDERAL PLANTS OF THE COLOSSEUM

 I’ve always been fascinated by this area of study that attempts to understand how these pioneering plants came to be.
 Back in 1643, the Roman botanist Domenico Panaroli (1587-1657) was interested, too.
 He began compiling the world’s first inventory of plants growing in the ruins of Rome’s Colosseum.
-However, of the many species he observed, he discovered that most originated not in Italy, but in North Africa.
+Surprisingly, of the many species he observed, he found that most originated not in Italy, but in North Africa.

 Inside view of Rome’s Colossium

 In his book titled Flora of the Colosseum, Panaroli identified 337 ruderal plants growing in and around the 6-acre colosseum.
 Thriving on its own, the lush vegetation exhibited a dynamic mix of native and nonnative species.
 The surprising findings led Panaroli to hypothesize that the foreign seeds had traveled in by birds or wind.
 Or just possibly, they could have arrived on the coats of animals brought to fight in the arena.